 2. The Joint Committee shall determine its own procedures.
 It may establish working groups to deal with specific issues.

-3. The Joint Committee shall meet at any time at the request of either Party.
+3. The Joint Committee shall meet regularly and as necessary upon the request of either Party.

 4. The Joint Committee shall be co-chaired by a representative of each Party.